 Engaging in sham contracting is illegal and penalties can be imposed by the courts.
 Under the sham contracting provisions, it is illegal to:

 - tell an employee they are an independent contractor;

 - say something misleading to convince an employee to do the same work for the employer but as an independent contractor;

 - dismiss or threaten to dismiss an employee if they do not become an independent contractor; or

 - dismiss an employee and hire them as an independent contractor to do the same work.

 If you are engaging employees or independent contractors, you should seek legal advice.
+This is particularly true if you are unsure of the difference between an employee and a contractor.
 Legal Kitz business specialists can assist with ensuring that your employment agreements are drafted to avoid disputes from vague terminology or missing essential clauses.
 Legal Kitz also ensures you are compliant with the relevant laws and regulations.

 The above information has been collected from relevant government websites and is subject to change.
 For the latest information regarding new or amended legislation, please refer to state and federal government websites.

 References and embedded links